OM-KISHORE-MANIVEL/A149_mobile_price_classification/README.txt

 Correlation Analysis: Calculate the Pearson correlation coefficient to quantify the relationship.

+Pearson’s correlation measures the linear relationship between two continuous variables.
+It ranges from -1 to 1:
+1: Perfect positive correlation.
+0: No linear relationship.
+-1: Perfect negative correlation

 Results Interpretation: Interpret findings and determine if the null hypothesis can be rejected.

 6. Instructions